On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: Jet Bundle

 \begin{lem} Let $\O \subset \C^m$ be a domain and $f(z,w)$ be a function on $\O \times \O$ which is holomorphic in $z$ and anti-holomorphic in $w$.
 If $f(z,z)=0$ for all $z \in \O$, then $f(z,w)=0$ identically on $\O$. \end{lem}

-Since this lemma is well known \cite[Proposition 1]{DATOBS} we omit the proof.
-We use the lemma several times in the proof of following theorems.
+Since this lemma is well-known \cite[Proposition 1]{DATOBS} we omit the proof.
+We use this lemma several times in the proof of the following theorems.

-Note also that a {\h} can not have holomorphic orthonormal frame in general.
+We observe that a {\h} can not have a holomorphic orthonormal frame in general.
 Instead one can have (Lemma 2.4 of \cite{CGOT}) a holomorphic frame on a {\nbhd} of a point which is orthonormal at that point.
 Then using the technique of the proof of Lemma 2.4 in \cite{CGOT} in a similar way, we have the following existence of normalized frame of a {\h} over $\O$ along a submanifold of codimension at least $d$ in $\O$.
-In the following proposition we use the notation $z=(z',z'')$ where $z'=(z_1,\cdots,z_d)$ and $z''=(z_{d+1},\hdots,z_m)$.
+In the following proposition we use the notation $z=(z',z'')$ where $z'=(z_1,\hdots,z_d)$ and $z''=(z_{d+1},\hdots,z_m)$.